UK tech experts · info@vividrepairs.co.uk

 SteelSeries Arctis Nova 5 Wireless Review UK 2026

-The audio quality is indistinguishable from the 5P in blind testing.
+The audio quality is indistinguishable from the 5P.
 Same 40mm drivers, same spatial audio technology, same impressive soundstage.
 You're getting premium wireless gaming audio at a price that undercuts the competition significantly.

 Where's the catch?
 There isn't one, really.
 The Nova 5 lacks the PS5-specific optimisations of the 5P, but in practice, this means you'll need to spend five minutes tweaking EQ settings in the SteelSeries GG software.
 Once configured, the performance gap disappears entirely.